-Monolids are typical for Asians.
-The fold of the eye is at the lash line and there is not a prominent brow bone.
+Monolids are where the fold of the eye is at the lash line and there is not a prominent brow bone.
 Which means there is no crease in the eye lid area at all.

 Hooded eyes basically don't have very much visible eye lid when the eye is open.
 There is typically a prominent brow bone and the skin from the brow bone covers the eyelid.

 There's a slight caveat with hooded eyes.
-Even if you have hooded eyes you could also have deep set (think Taylor Swift) or prominent eyes (think Amanda Seyfried) in addition to hooded eyes.
+Many people with hooded eyes also have deep set (think Taylor Swift) or prominent eyes (think Amanda Seyfried) in addition to hooded eyes.

 There are also different types of hoods.
 Some are a bit more "puffy".
 And that's ok.
 Just things to make note of, so you know what to do when you are applying makeup.